skip to main content

 paperclipping1

-To reach the gardens one went through a gate at the top of the alleyway by the now Settlers Museum and across the railway line.
+To reach the gardens one went through a gate at the top of the alleyway by the now Central Hawke's Bay Museum and across the railway line.
 Today it is still used as a short cut to Harker Street.
 As the years progressed and the trees grew the gardens appear to have been a favourite background for countless photos of family groups, bands and sporting teams, as well as being a place of charm and beauty.

 The Hotel and land covered 16 acres, which as well as the large gardens included most of the area where the present primary school is situated, referred to in those days as the Empire Grounds.
 This where the very popular sports meetings were held.